songyang722/coursera/Google IT Support/note-foundations.md

 Hard Drive: holds all of our data, which includes all of our music, pictures, applications
 - there are two types: HDDs (Hard Describes) more affordable but more prone to damage; SSDs (Solid State Drive) less risky losing data but more expensive
-- RPM (revolution per minute)
+- RPM (revolution per minute) are characteristics of HDD

 Motherboard: the body or circulatory system of the computer that connects all the pieces together
 - the chipset is a key component of our motherboard that allows us to manage data between out CPU, RAM, and peripherals
 - Northbridge: chip set that interconnects RAM and video cards
 - Southbridge: chip set that maintains input/output (IO) controllers
+- the most common form factor for matherboards is ATX (Advanced Technology Extended)

+Form Factor: determines the amount we can put in and the amount of space we'll have

 Peripherals: external devices we connect to our computer, like a mouse, keyboard, and monitor

 Expansion Slots: give us the ability to increase the functionality of our computer
 - the standard for an expansion bus today is the PCI Express (Peripheral Component Interconnect Express)
 - a PCIe bus looks like a slot on the motherboard and a PCIe base expansion card looks like a smallest circuit board

-Form Factor: determines the amount we can put in and the amount of space we'll have
-- the most common form factor for matherboards is ATX (Advanced Technology Extended)

-Programs: instructions that tell the computer what to do

 EDB (External Data Bus): a row of wires that interconnect the parts of our computer